vitroid/GenIce/README.md

       --version, -V         show program's version number and exit --rep REP REP REP, -r REP REP REP
                             Repeat the unit cell along a, b, and c axes.
+[1,1,1] --reshape RESHAPE, -R RESHAPE
+                            Convert the unit cell shape by specifying the new (a,b,c) set from the original (a,b,c) of the unit cell.
+The combination of (a,b,c) is specified by nine integers.
+For example, '--reshape 3,0,0,0,2,0,0,0,1'
+                            specifies that the new cell vectors are (3a, 2b, c), which is equivalent to '--rep 3 2 1'.
-[1,1,1] --shift SHIFT SHIFT SHIFT, -S SHIFT SHIFT SHIFT Shift the unit cell along a, b, and c axes.
+      --shift SHIFT SHIFT SHIFT, -S SHIFT SHIFT SHIFT Shift the unit cell along a, b, and c axes.
 (0.5==half cell) [0,0,0]